bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Anyone may moderate and share a set of feeds
 * They should share the criteria for inclusion in the description and include hashtags in the metadata
-* Represented just like a #forum except that a timeline should not be rendered from the posts of the followers and none should be mirrored either
+* Represented just like #forums except that a timeline should not be rendered from the posts of the followers and none should be mirrored either
 * Thus it is permitted to also subscribe to a directory with a main user feed
 * Members should hold the directory list they are part of in a different metadata field (`# directory = http://a.example/`)
 * A widget can be shown on the user profile for each listed directory with description and links to a previous, next and random profile similarly to webrings in #static_html_rendering